danielschleindlsperger/yeti-dojo/src/01-geolocation/README.md

 Tip: You can use `react-leaflet`s `useMap` hook to retrieve an instance of the leaflet map.
 Tip: You can use leaflets `flyTo` method to move the map to a position.

+### 4. Bonus: Handle Errors

+Multiple errors could happen: Users can decline to share their location or the users device has no recent location available to share.
+Handle it.